Delaware Gun Laws

 Open Carry - Yes, open carrying a handgun without a permit/license in Delaware is legal but not common.
 The minimum age is 21 years old.
 You must be a resident of the state and legally allowed to own and handle a firearm.

-Carry In Vehicle – Yes, it is a felony to carry a concealed firearm in a vehicle without a permit/license.
+Carry-In Vehicle - Yes, it is a felony to carry a concealed firearm in a vehicle without a permit/license.
 However, you can still legally carry the firearm in a vehicle if it is in plain sight, such as on the dash or seat; it must not be concealed in places like the glove box or center console.
 If you have a permit/license, then you may carry a concealed firearm in a vehicle.

-Carry In State Parks – Yes, it is legal to carry in state parks, state/national forests, and roadside rest areas, according to specific administrative rules and Delaware Supreme Court rulings.
+Carry-In State Parks - Yes, it is legal to carry in state parks, state/national forests, and roadside rest areas, according to specific administrative rules and Delaware Supreme Court rulings.
 However, carrying is not allowed in state wildlife management areas.

-Carry In Restaurants – Yes, as of this writing, there is no specific code stating that it’s illegal to conceal carry a handgun into an establishment that sells alcohol, including restaurants or bars.
+Carry-In Restaurants - Yes, as of this writing, there is no specific code stating that it's illegal to conceal carry a handgun into an establishment that sells alcohol, including restaurants or bars.
 However, you must have a CDWL (concealed deadly weapon license) and must not be under the influence of alcohol.

-Constitutional Carry – No, Delaware, while being an open carry state, does not recognize constitutional carry.
-A permit is required to conceal carry a firearm.
+Constitutional Carry - No, Delaware, while being an open carry state, does not recognize constitutional carry.
+A permit is required to conceal and carry a firearm.

 No Weapon Signs Enforced - No, "No Weapons" signs are not mentioned in [Delaware gun](https://thegunlaws.com/delaware-gun-permit/) laws.
 There are no legal penalties for entering private property or business with these signs.

-Must Notify Officer – No, there is nothing in Delaware gun laws that state you must inform a law enforcement officer that you have a firearm when approached on official business.
+Must Notify Officer - No, there is nothing in Delaware [gun laws](https://thegunlaws.com/) that states you must inform a law enforcement officer that you have a firearm when approached on official business.
 The law does not mandate carrying a permit/license either.
-However, it is recommended to carry the permit along with photo ID while in possession of a concealed handgun.
+However, it is recommended to carry the permit along with a photo ID while in possession of a concealed handgun.

 Conclusion